>

 What is VETcert?

-VETcert is a pan-European certification scheme for veteran tree specialists developed to raise the standard in veteran tree management across Europe.
+VETcert is a pan-European certification scheme for veteran tree specialists, developed to raise the standard of veteran tree management across Europe.
 It provides individuals with the opportunity to have their skills and expertise recognised, increasing opportunities for work, both at home and across Europe.
-It also makes it easier for organisations procuring veteran tree management services to identify and select suitable professionals.
+It also makes it easier for tree owners and organisations procuring veteran tree management services to identify and select suitable professionals.

-The certification scheme is available at two levels, Practising and Consulting.
-Practising is aimed at professionals who are ‘on the tools’, those who physically undertake the management (e.g. soil management, climbing, pruning, etc.).
-Consulting is aimed at professionals who provide advice (e.g. tree officers, consultant arboriculturists or ecologists).
+The certification scheme is available at two levels, practising and consulting.
+Practising level is aimed at professionals who are ‘on the tools’, those who physically undertake the management (e.g. soil management, climbing, pruning, etc.).
+Consulting level is aimed at professionals who provide advice (e.g. tree officers, consultant arboriculturists or ecologists).

 Practising level